Tyrone-Liu/ExperimentalApp/README.md

-# Long Shoot (alpha) - Camera for Stacking Photography, Time Lapse and Long Exposure
+# Long Shoot (alpha) - Camera for Stack Photography, Time Lapse and Long Exposure
 [**Long Shoot**](https://github.com/Tyrone-Liu/LongShoot) is an Android camera application (app) using the [`camera2`](https://developer.android.com/reference/android/hardware/camera2/package-summary) API.
 It will give you the ability to manually control every parameters of the camera on your phone.
-With the *Capture Sequence* function and RAW support, it can produce photos for advanced *stacking photography* and *time lapse*.
+With the *Capture Sequence* function and RAW support, it can produce photos for advanced *stack photography* and *time lapse*.

-If you want to complain about how plane the photo taken by this app is, or wonder what is the point of this app when you have Google Camera or any other fancy camera that can provide you a good-looking photo straight out, please check out [this part](#q-what-is-the-point-of-this-app-compare-to-something-like-google-camera) of the FAQ section.
+If you think the photo taken by this app is too flat, or wonder what is the point of this app when you have Google Camera or any other fancy camera that can provide you a good-looking photo straight out, please check out [this part](#q-what-is-the-point-of-this-app-compare-to-something-like-google-camera) of the FAQ section.

 **Before you try to install, please check the [Requirements](#requirements) section.
 Be aware that this is still alpha stage software.**
 - **Latest signed APK file(s): [GitHub Release Page](https://github.com/Tyrone-Liu/LongShootAlpha/releases/latest) (do not try any `pre-release` build if you do not know what it is)**